 - Fireworks of any kind, smoke or stink bombs, or any other pyrotechnic device;

 - A razor, box cutter, chain, or any other object used in a way that threatens or inflicts bodily injury to another person;

 - A "look-alike" weapon that is intended to be used as a weapon or could reasonably be perceived as a weapon;

 - An air gun or BB gun;

-- Ammunition ;
+- Ammunition;

+- A hand instrument designed to cut or stab another by being thrown;

+- A firearm silencer or suppressor;

 - \A location-restricted knife;

-- A hand instrument designed to cut or stab another by being thrown;
+- \A club;

 - \A firearm;

 - A stun gun;

+- Knuckles;

+- A pocketknife with a blade 3.5 inches or longer.

 - Mace or pepper spray;

 - Pornographic material;

-- Tobacco products; cigarettes; e-cigarettes; and any component, part, or accessory for an e-cigarette device;
+- Tobacco products, cigarettes, e-cigarettes, and any component, part, or accessory for an e-cigarette device;

 - Matches or a lighter;

-- A laser pointer for other than an approved use; or
+- A laser pointer, unless it is for an approved use; or

 - Any articles not generally considered to be weapons, including school supplies, when the principal or designee determines that a danger exists.